 I'm disappointed, but understand.

-Your last message is kind of "a take away".
-Two things could happen at this point.
+The above message employs a powerful sales technique called "a take away".
+Two things will happen at this point.
 They will call you in a panic and say, hold everything, sorry for the delay, when can you come back for a second job interview.

 If you're working with an executive recruiter, don't call the company direct.
 Work through your recruiter.